I just want my money and my investments to be safe.

 I have developed an analogy or story to try to deal with this very understandable concern.

 When people want to hold on to their money and ensure that the amount that they have never declines, it forces the investment decision to be all or primarily all invested in cash.
-Numerous people are very happy to hold large sums in cash and numerous local banks or all too happy to hold the cash for their clients.
+Numerous people are very happy to hold large sums in cash and numerous local banks are all too happy to hold the cash for their clients.

 We have written numerous posts concerning how doing so is riskier than most people appreciate due to the fact that the purchasing power of cash decreases through time.
 A dollar today will not purchase a dollar of goods and services in 10 years.
 If you are trying to maintain purchasing power, then holding all of your money in cash is not safe.